Geocode and symbolize campaign contributions

 You will add demographic layers to provide more context for the political contribution data.

-- In the Layers pane, click Add layer.
+- In the Layers pane, click Add.
 In the Add layer pane, search Living Atlas for demographics.

-- Locate the layer Popular Demographics in the United States owned by esri_demographics and click the Add button.
+- Locate the layer Popular Demographics in the United States (2018) owned by Esri Demographics Team and click the Add button.

 - In the Add layer pane, click the back button.